tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 : A single byte which MUST have the value 0.

 extensions:
-: A vector of extensions.
+: A list of extensions.
 The ServerHello MUST only include extensions which are required to establish the cryptographic context and negotiate the protocol version.
 All TLS 1.3 ServerHello messages MUST contain the "supported_versions" extension.
 Current ServerHello messages additionally contain